cjbassi/rubbish/README.md

 # trash-cli (trash)

-A command line tool written in Rust to interface with the XDG trash.
+A command line tool written in Rust to interface with the OS's trash-can.

+Currently only Linux is supported.

 **Warning**: trash-cli is currently beta level and no guarantees are made about its integrity of managing your files.
-Additionally, it currently only interacts with the home trash and does not properly handle trashing files if the files are on a different filesystem/partition as your home folder.
+Additionally, it currently does not properly handle trashing files if the files are on a different filesystem/partition than the home folder.

-Executable is called `trash` and the following subcommands are provided:
+The executable is called `trash` and the following subcommands are provided:

 Subcommand | Description
 -----------|---------------------------------------------------------------------